mkiser/WTFJHT/about.md

 5. **Create more value than I capture**.
 I'm not here to get rich.
 I'm here to provide valuable news you can use.
 That's why there are...

 6. **No strings attached**.
-There's no business model trickery here.
+There’s no business model trickery here.
 No ads.
 No content gates.
 No selling of data.
 I have a website and a newsletter, and I never stray from any of the above.
-Why the fuck would I want to sell out my audience anyway?
+To be clear, my business model is as follows: my work is free, but supported entirely by an optional, pay-whatever-you-want membership model where you don’t get anything other than the satisfaction of supporting something you’d like to see exist in the world.
+As a result, the business model is direclty aligned with the value created for people.

 This project is open sourced and hosted as a [public GitHub repository](https://github.com/mkiser/WTFJHT).
 Log new [issues, comments, feedback here](https://github.com/mkiser/WTFJHT/issues).